PhMajerus/FIGfonts/README.md

 **Modern additions**
 - Braille, block mosaic patterns, block diagonals, large type pieces, and some other Symbols for Legacy Computing
-- More Latin letters (Full Latin-1 Supplement, Latin Extended-A, Latin Extended-B, IPA Extensions, Latin Extended Additional, Latin Extended-C, and Phonetic Extensions blocks)
+- More Latin letters (Full Latin-1 Supplement, Latin Extended-A, Latin Extended-B, IPA Extensions, Phonetic Extensions, Latin Extended Additional, and Latin Extended-C blocks)
 - A growing set of emojis (785 so far)
 - Additional symbols and pictographs

-With 12282 characters, phm‑shinonome is probably the largest FIGlet font ever created, unifying Japanese, Western, and semigraphic bitmap lineages into a single Unicode‑coherent design.
+With 12305 characters, phm‑shinonome is probably the largest FIGlet font ever created, unifying Japanese, Western, and semigraphic bitmap lineages into a single Unicode‑coherent design.

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octant characters.